vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Here we create `SharedArrayBuffer` and send it as `workerData` to all workers.
 All workers use the same array instance.
 This time we dont resolve worker process on `data` event but on `exit`.
 This is because workers dont send result back to parent, but use shared array.
 After all workers finished their job, we simply log number from shared array at position 0.

+Spawning too many workers can cause thread starvation.
+Managing worker thread pool is challenging, in case you want to use multiple workers consider using [piscina](https://www.npmjs.com/package/piscina).

 ## Final

 Huh, it was a long journey!
 You can find more info in [official documentation](https://nodejs.org/docs/latest/api/).